 Other names include:

-But there remained an unserved population of severely bald individuals.
+But there remained an under served population of severely bald individuals.
 The sophistication of FUE did not matter in the face of a patient without sufficient head donor hair.
 Nothing could be done for these patients.
 Finally, in the 1990’s body hair transplantation became a thought.

-The first recorded case of successful FUE transplantation using non-head hair was in 2001, by a Dr. Hirai et al. Dr. Umar has played a key role over the last decade, continuing to develop body hair transplant in order to reach a wider population of hair loss sufferers; and developing his UGRAFT method to refine this surgery.
-He is now a world leader in successful execution of this extremely advanced method, and is working toward gaining recognition of BHT as a global resource.
+The first recorded case of successful FUE transplantation using non-head hair was in 2001, by a Dr. Hirai et al. who reported using Facial Hair To Head Transplant to restore eyebrows.
+Dr. Umar has played a key role over the last decade, continuing to develop body hair transplant in order to reach a wider population of hair loss sufferers; and inventing the UGRAFT advanced FUE method to refine this nonhead hair transplantation processes.
+He is now the world leader in successful execution of this extremely advanced method, and is working toward gaining recognition of BHT as a global resource.

-His groundbreaking article, “Hair Transplantation in Patients With Inadequate Head Donor Supply Using Nonhead Hair” is featured in the October 2011 issue of the Annals of Plastic Surgery.
-It describes three of Dr. Umar’s BHT patients—a 36, 54, and 35-year-old white male, each with insufficient head donor supply.
+The groundbreaking article that included cases that had Facial Hair To Head Transplant was titled: “Hair Transplantation in Patients With Inadequate Head Donor Supply Using Nonhead Hair” is featured in the October 2011 issue of the Annals of Plastic Surgery.
+It describes three of Dr. U’s BHT patients—a 36, 54, and 35-year-old white male, each with insufficient head donor supply.

 The third patient, the 35-year-old, was the only one with no previous surgeries.
 His NW 6 level of baldness was due to advanced androgenic alopecia.
 Nothing could have been done using head hair alone.
 Out of approximately 20,000 grafts derived from the body and head, nearly half were beard hair.
 His outcome surpassed expectations.